Monday, February 22, 2010

 2. No More Mystique.
-The big reason the Soviets were so heavily favored is that they embarrassed the U.S. team 10-3 at Madison Square Garden mere weeks before.
-And had beaten several NHL teams over the past few seasons, and most of the 1980 Soviets had also been on the 1972 team that pushed Canada's all-stars to the brink in the "Summit Series."
+The big reason the Soviets were so heavily favored going into this game is that they embarrassed the U.S. team 10-3 at Madison Square Garden mere weeks before.
+They had beaten several NHL teams over the past few seasons.
+And most of the 1980 Soviets had also been on the 1972 team that pushed Canada's NHL All-Stars to the brink of an embarrassing defeat in the "Summit Series."

 But by February 1980, those Soviet players and their tactics were no longer a mystery.
 We knew their tendencies, their strengths, their weaknesses.
 On top of that, the U.S. had already tied a strong Sweden team and beaten a Czech team that was stronger than the Swedes.
 The Soviets were great, no question about it.
 But familiarity bred courage.
 The Americans weren't afraid of the big Red bastards anymore.

 1. King David.
 People call the story of a team or a person that wins when supposedly overmatched a "David vs. Goliath story."
 The funny thing is, people forget that David didn't kill Goliath with a slingshot, which sounds like a child's toy.
 He knocked Goliath out with a sling, which can be a very formidable weapon, and then used a sword to hack the giant's head off.

 Maybe they didn't become great kings like David (or even great Los Angeles Kings like Marcel Dionne), but they did, in a manner of speaking, "unite the tribes" -- the nation as a whole for a glorious weekend, and the nation's hockey fans for all time.

 By contrast, most of those Soviet players had never played a full 80-odd-game NHL-style season.
 Once they did get into the NHL, except for Fetisov, they did not excel.
 Okay, the ones who did make it were old by then; and, to be fair, their best offensive player, Valery Kharlamov, was killed in a car crash on August 27, 1981, only a year and a half later.